-And once more you get to see the Great Fairy.
+On the 30th floor, you’ll get to see the Great Fairy once more.
 She’ll release fairies into Eldin Spring and send you on your merry little way.
 From this point on, you’ll need to be as careful as possible to not lose health.

-31st Floor: Before you drop to your death, use your Bow to take out most of the Beamos in the room.
+31st Floor: Before you descend, use your Bow to take out most of the Beamos in the room.
 Once that’s taken care of, you can drop down and defeat the Keese.
 Then you need to use the Dominion Rod to move the statues.

-32nd Floor: Wow, the cave is getting hot.
-You can attack some of the slugs on the ceiling with your Clawshot or slingshot.
+32nd Floor: There are some of the slugs on the ceiling, so grab them down with your Clawshot or slingshot.
 When you drop down into the darkness you’ll find Fire Keese, Fire Bubbles, and Dodongos.
 Be absolutely sure that you are not using the Ordon shield or the Zora Tunic.
 Take the Keese and Bubbles out while avoiding the Dodongos and possibly Torch Slugs.
 Then you can take out the slower enemies.
 Spin attacks are still very handy.

 33rd Floor: More Redeads!
 But this time you’ll also have a Poe to worry about.
 Staying as far from the Redeads as you can, take out Mister Poe and collect its soul.
 Then go on to kill the Redeads with Jump Strikes or the Ball and Chain; never forget the Ball and Chain.

 34th Floor: This room contains Phantom Rats and Chus.
 You can collect rats without triggering the Chus if you stay against the walls.
-Pick up as many as you can and then turn into a wolf to kill them.
-Then run into the middle of the room and beware the falling Chus.
+Pick up as many as you can, turn into a wolf to kill them, then run into the middle of the room and beware the falling Chus.
 Take them out with Spin Attacks and then look around for some buried hearts.

-35th Floor: Of all the floors in the Cave of Ordeals, this is the type you’re most likely to remember.
-You’ll go up against some Ice Keese and a Freezard.
+35th Floor: In this stage, you’ll go up against some Ice Keese and a Freezard.
 Avoiding the Freezard, take out the Keese with Spin Attacks.
 Remember to not have the Zora Tunic on.
 Then go after the Freezard with your Ball and Chain.
 Don’t get hit by its breath.

 36th Floor: To take out the Chilfos, you can either use speedy dash attacks as a wolf or you can try Helm Splitters and Back Slices.
 From the ledge, you can also fire off a few Bomb Arrows to make life easier.
-Don’t stand still while down there or you’ll find a bunch of icicles through your chest.
+Don’t stand still while down there or you’ll keep getting hit by icicles.

 37th Floor: Here’s where the Leevers become annoying.
 They’ll attack you as you fight off the Bubbles and Ice Bubbles.
 Spin attacks are you best friend inside this room.
 Just keep using them and they should get you through without much trouble.

 38th Floor: And now it’s starting to get cold!
 You’re going to be doing battle against some Ice Bubbles, Ice Keese, Chilfos, and two Freezards.
-I cannot possibly stress enough how important it is that you stay away from the Freezards.
+Make sure that you stay away from the Freezards.
 Take out the Chilfos (by Bomb-Arrowing-ing them) and then worry about the Bubbles and Keese.
 Save the Freezards for last and then take them out with the Ball and Chain.

-You’ve come four fifths of the way through, and you’ve possibly taken quite a beating while using little restorative potions or what have you.
+You’re four fifths of the way through, and you’ve possibly taken quite a beating while using little restorative potions or what have you.
 The Great Fairy will congratulate you and release fairies into Lanayru Spring.
+You’re almost there!

 Now, brace yourself, for the final ten floors!